Cincinnati-Design-LAB/architour/src/content/buildings/anderson-pavilion.md

 original_function: >-
   The events/ banquet/ conference center supports functions ranging from parties and weddings to galas and political events.
-significance: >-
-  The pavilion was funded by a donation from the Anderson Foundation to honor Annie W. & Elizabeth M. Anderson, sisters who were noted local philanthopists and decendents of Nicholas Longworth, one of Cincinnati's early settlers who was also a noted philanthropist and stateman and who built the residence that is now the Taft Museum of Art.
 unique_features: >-
   Carol Ann's Carousel is located above the events center.
 The carousel was funded with a grant from the Haile Foundation to the Cincinnati Parks Board in